 Category A: Debris Removal – Clearance of trees and woody debris; building wreckage, sand, mud, silt and gravel; vehicles; and other material deposited on public and, in very limited cases, private property.

 Category B: Emergency Protective Measures – Measures taken before, during and immediately after a disaster to save lives, protect public health and safety, and eliminate or reduce an immediate threat of significant damage to improved public and private property.

 Examples of eligible emergency protective measures are:

-- Security forces (police and guards)
+- Life and Safety forces (police, fire, ambulance and guards)